RECIPES

 salt and pepper to taste

 Directions: Chop tomato, onion and serrano pepper; combine in a bowl.
 Slice the lime into two halves and squeeze over the mixture.
 Add chopped cilantro and stir well.
 Let sit for 1/2 hour and salt to taste.
-The lime will pickle this mixture and it will store in the refrigerator up to a week but we like it fresh and make it up a couple of times a day.
+The lime will pickle this mixture and it will store in the refrigerator up to a week but we like it fresh and make it a couple of times a day.

 Nutrition Per serving: 16 Calories (kcal); trace Total Fat; (8% calories from fat); 1g Protein; 4g Carbohydrate; 0mg Cholesterol; 5mg Sodium